pawarvijay/react-chopper/README.md

 ## Aim

-Not to develop insecurity by making it higherorder component and wrapping whole react component
+Not to develop insecurity by making it higherorder component and wrapping whole react component like other libraries.

-Make every develop know whats under the hood its Javascript Proxies
+Make every develop know whats under the hood its Javascript Proxies.

+It will be doing only task only , is to watch any changes on target object and do setState underthehood.

+This lib won't be doing multiple task like other react libs do Eg : redux-form , react-form , react-validation ect .. developers pickup these libs for validation and land up doing state management , which is filled up with its limitations and ultimately creating spagetti code.

 ## TODO